ccamel/awesome-ccamel/README.md

 - [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
 Available both as a CLI and a modern web interface
 - [EnVision-Research/DisEnvisioner](https://github.com/EnVision-Research/DisEnvisioner) - Official implementation of DisEnvisioner: Disentangled and Enriched Visual Prompt for Customized Image Generation
 - [HKUDS/LightRAG](https://github.com/HKUDS/LightRAG) - "LightRAG: Simple and Fast Retrieval-Augmented Generation"
+- [Keeper-Security/Commander](https://github.com/Keeper-Security/Commander) - Keeper Commander is a python-based CLI and SDK interface to the Keeper Security platform.
+Provides administrative controls, reporting, import/export and vault management.
 - [Kozea/WeasyPrint](https://github.com/Kozea/WeasyPrint) - The awesome document factory
 - [KwaiVGI/LivePortrait](https://github.com/KwaiVGI/LivePortrait) - Bring portraits to life!
 - [Lesterpaintstheworld/terminal-velocity](https://github.com/Lesterpaintstheworld/terminal-velocity) - A novel created autonomously by a team of 10 AI agents